ashishkp/awsdevopsecs/README.md

-# Demo Project: AWS DevOps Services with Amazon Elastic Container Service
+# Demo Project: AWS DevOps Services and Amazon Elastic Container Service

 This Demo Project guides in implementing AWS DevOps Services using Blue-Green Deployment of Java and React based Monolith Application on Amazon ECS with Amazon EC2 & AWS Fargate launch type, one by one.